August 7, 2017 | Written by: Rashik Parmar

 Share this post:

-My analysis of more than 100 cloud projects of varying sizes over the last six years shows that successful projects use one or more of the following five actions:
+An analysis of more than 100 cloud projects of varying sizes shows that successful projects use one or more of the following five actions:

 1. Offer your services as an application program interface (API)